List of late-night American network TV programs

-Late night television in the United States is the block of television programming intended for broadcast after 11:00 p.m. and usually through 2:00 a.m.
+Late-night television in the United States is the block of television programming intended for broadcast after 11:00 p.m. and usually through 2:00 a.m.
 Eastern and Pacific Time (ET/PT), but which informally can include programs aired as late as the designated overnight graveyard slot.

 By definition, late night programming begins on the Big Three television networks (ABC, NBC and CBS) at or shortly before 11:35 p.m.
 ET/PT, after the conclusion of local late-evening newscasts on their owned-and-operated and affiliated stations; late night programming on other broadcast networks, including Fox and PBS, and cable television channels start at 11:00 p.m.
 ET/PT.
 Some streaming services (such as Netflix, Hulu and Amazon Prime Video) have ventured into the late-night talk format at various times in recent years, though these programs are in-format-only, given that episodes are often released before the start of the designated time period.

 The following is a list of programs that are currently airing or have previously aired during the late night daypart on American television networks and streaming services.

 Current

+For the purposes of this page, shows that air after midnight (in the early morning) are considered to have been broadcast late night, the previous day.